 Consider a Revocable Living Trust

-Even with a will, your home typically has to be transferred through probate since it’s a titled asset.
-As we already noted, the process may potentially be a long and expensive process for your children to endure.
-Your will is also publicly available for anyone to review—something to keep in mind if you have privacy concerns.
+Even with a will, your home typically needs to be transferred through probate since it’s a titled asset.
+The probate process may potentially be a long and expensive process for your children to endure.

-Instead, you may want to establish a revocable living trust.
-This type of trust will give you control over your assets during your lifetime, plus the flexibility to change your mind about who will receive your assets down the road, and when.
-It’s also a private document, so you can keep your wishes away from prying eyes.
+In this case, you may want to establish a revocable living trust.
+This type of trust gives you control over your assets during your lifetime plus the flexibility to change your mind about who will receive your assets down the road—and when.
+And since it’s a private document, you can keep your wishes away from prying eyes.

 Get Professional Help